Hidden Figures: Historical accuracy

 IBM 7094 operator's console shown in the movie, with additional index register displays in a distinctive extra box on top.
 Note "Multiple Tag Mode" light in the top center.

 The movie refers to an IBM 7090 (first released in 1959), but the console shown is for an IBM 7094 (released in 1962).

+Some historians and critics also discussed the film's historical accuracy.
+Although the film was widely praised for bringing attention to Black women mathematics at NASA, some historians and critics noted that the movie simplified parts of the historical record.
+For example, the film combines multiple real people into certain supporting characters and dramatizes events such as Katherine Johnson running across NASA's campus to use a segregated bathroom.
+Johnson later explained that she often used integrated bathrooms at NASA, so the scene was added mainly to highlight segregation during that time period.
+However, the movie still helped increase public awareness of Johnson, Dorothy Vaughan, and Mary Jackson and inspired renewed discussion about the role of women in minorities in STEM fields.